Harley Benton CST-24HB Review & Prices

 This guitar comes with pickups from one of the top brands: Roswell.
 So you can expect well built pickups with great sound that shouldn't need an upgrade anytime soon.

-These are passive pickups, so you can expect a moderade level of hot output instead of the overwhelming output that distinguises active pickups in metal.
+These are passive pickups, so you can expect a rounder sound and a moderade level of output.

 The Harley Benton CST-24HB's configuration is HH.
 With this pickup combination, you'll get warmer tones and more output than using single coils.
 Humbucker pickups cancel the noise that single-coil suffer from, which also results in a warmer tone.
 This pickup combination isn't only for high-gain music like Hard Rock or Heavy Metal.
 Their warmness is also popular for Jazz, Indie, R&B, Blues and more.